syncthing/syncthing-macos/doc/design.md

 * Syncthing inotify resource is fetched with `syncthing/Scripts/syncthing-inotify-resource.sh`
 * Fancy DMG disk image is generated with `syncthing/Scripts/create-dmg.sh`
   * The version part of the DMG name is fetched from `syncthing/Info.plist, key CFBundleShortVersionString`

+`syncthing-macosx` will only ship [stable releases and no release candidates](https://forum.syncthing.net/t/introducing-stable-releases-and-release-candidates/9167).